os-autoinst/os-autoinst-distri-opensuse/CONTRIBUTING.md

 for which there are two ways:

 * In case you're using cpanm (with or without local::lib, or others), from within the working copy: call `cpanm -n --mirror http://no.where/ --installdeps . `
-* In case you're using openSUSE: `zypper in os-autoinst-distri-opensuse-deps`
+* In case you're using openSUSE: `zypper in os-autoinst-distri-opensuse-deps perl-JSON-Validator gnu_parallel`
+* For linting YAML, you need the openSUSE package `python3-yamllint` or install `yamllint` via pip

 #### Relevant documentation